Google Index Checker API

 Bulk Google Index Checker

-This actor fetches your website's sitemap, runs a site:domain Google search using Apify's SERP proxy, and compares the results to find which pages are indexed vs. not yet indexed.
+This actor fetches your website's sitemap, runs a site:domain Google search using Apify's SERP proxy, and compares the results to find which pages appear in Google results vs. which sitemap URLs were not found in the sampled results.
 It returns structured data including:

-You provide a domain — the actor automatically fetches the sitemap, queries Google, normalizes URLs, and produces a comprehensive indexation report.
-No manual searching, no spreadsheet juggling — just structured, exportable data.
+You provide a domain — the actor fetches the sitemap, queries Google, normalizes URLs, and produces an exportable indexation report.
+No manual site: searches, no spreadsheet joins.

 Why use this instead of alternatives?